jeanbaptistemora/fluidattacks-universe2/docs/src/docs/types/037/details/js-console.md

 slug: /types/037/details/js-console
 ---

-In front-end programming, JavaScript's Console object provides access to the browser's debugging console[^1].
+In front-end programming,
+JavaScript's Console object
+provides access to the browser's debugging console[^1].
 Arguments passed to `log`, `warn` and `error` methods are visible to the user that is using the website, it's also visible to attackers.

-As per Fluid Attacks' criteria[^2] the application must not disclose internal system information such as stack traces because this information can be leveraged by to further exploit other vulnerabilities.
+As per Fluid Attacks' criteria[^2] the application must not disclose internal system information such as stack traces because this information can be leveraged to further exploit other vulnerabilities.

 Developers tend to do debugging the following way: